Mary M. Lisi: Federal judicial service

 On the recommendation of United States Senator Claiborne Pell, Lisi was nominated by President Bill Clinton on January 27, 1994 to a seat vacated by Francis Joseph Boyle as Boyle assumed senior status.
 The United States Senate confirmed Lisi in a voice vote on May 6, 1994.
 Lisi was chief judge of her court from 2006 to 2013.
-She assumed senior status on October 1, 2015.
+She assumed senior status on October 1, 2015, and ceased taking cases after July 1, 2017.